checkerberry/khinsider/readme.md

 # KHInsider Downloader

 A command-line and library interface for mass-downloading full game soundtracks (and optional album images) from [KHInsider](https://downloads.khinsider.com/).
-Built for Python 3 with best practices, Google-style documentation, and robust error handling.
+Built for Python 3.

 ---